Skip to content

 Using project "<your_openshift_project_to_decommission>" on server "https://api.shift.nerc.mghpcc.org:6443".

-Please review all resources currently being used in your project by running oc get all, as shown below:
+Please review all resources currently being used by your project by running oc get all, as shown below:

 oc get all